farnghwai/gemini-fullstack-langgraph-quickstart/README.md

+# Fork of Gemini Fullstack LangGraph Quickstart

+This repository is a fork of the original Gemini Fullstack LangGraph Quickstart project.
+The following changes have been made:

+1. **Use Ollama instead of Gemini** for local model interactions.
+2. **Use DuckDuckGo Search instead of Google Search** for web research.

+**Known Issues:**
+1. **Rate Limit imposed by DuckDuckGo Search Engine** - Please be mindful of this when using the search functionality.

 # Gemini Fullstack LangGraph Quickstart

 This project demonstrates a fullstack application using a React frontend and a LangGraph-powered backend agent.
 The agent is designed to perform comprehensive research on a user's query by dynamically generating search terms, querying the web using Google Search, reflecting on the results to identify knowledge gaps, and iteratively refining its search until it can provide a well-supported answer with citations.
 This application serves as an example of building research-augmented conversational AI using LangGraph and Google's Gemini models.